 How can I contact the organizer with any questions?
 Contact Jeanine_Davis@ncsu.edu and include "hops conference" in the subject line.
 You will get a return email from Jeanine or one of her assistants, Kelly Gaskill, Leo Stefanile, or Margaret Bloomquist.

 Is my registration/ticket refundable or transferrable?
 Tickets are refundable through February 1.
 They are transferrable anytime, but it is the responsiblity of the ticket holder.

 What are the fees included in my registration?
 The fees pay for the Eventbrite service.
 They allow us to take your payments on-line, provide us with an easy and efficient way to handle registration, print name tags, and most importantly, communicate with you before and after the conference.
 So do not ignore emails from Eventbrite, please!

 Where is my receipt?
 Eventbrite sends out your receipt right after you register on-line.
 If it is not in your inbox, please check your spam and junk folders.

-Jeanine Davis, Kelly Gaskill, and Margaret Bloomquist with North Carolina State University; Holly Scoggins with Virginia Tech; Laura Siegle with Virginia Extension; Laban Rutto with Virginia State University; Stan Driver with Hoot ' Holler Hops; David Goode with Piedmont Hops; Phillip Davis with Sticky Indian Hops; Heidi Dunkelberg with H&K Hops Farm; and Brent Manning with Riverbend Malt House.
+Jeanine Davis, Leo Stefanile, and Margaret Bloomquist with North Carolina State University; Holly Scoggins with Virginia Tech; Laura Siegle with Virginia Extension; Laban Rutto with Virginia State University; Stan Driver with Hoot'n Holler Hops; David Goode with Piedmont Hops; Phillip Davis with Sticky Indian Hops; Heidi Dunkelberg with H&K Hops Farm; and Brent Manning with Riverbend Malt House.